Kong/lua-resty-websocket-proxy/README.md

                     upstream = "ws://127.0.0.1:9001"
                     aggregate_fragments = true,
                     on_frame = function(origin, typ, payload, last)
                         --  origin: [string]     "client" or "upstream"
-                        --     typ: [string] "text", "binary", "ping", "pong", "close", --                   "continuation" (if aggregate_fragments is off)
-                        -- payload: [string/nil] payload if any
+                        --     typ: [string]     "text", "binary", "ping", "pong", "close" -- payload: [string|nil] payload if any
                         --    last: [boolean]    (always true if aggregate_fragments is on)

                         if update_payload then
                             return "new payload"